Hit-and-run crash in Wilton leads to arrest

-WILTON — A Gansevoort man faces five criminal charges and 12 traffic tickets after a hit-and-run crash that left two people hurt Sunday night, police said.
+WILTON — A Gansevoort man faces five criminal charges and 12 traffic tickets after a hit-and-run crash Sunday night that left two people hurt, police said.

 Daniel J. Lombard, 31, was arrested about eight hours after the 9:37 p.m. crash at the intersection of Gailor and Northern Pines roads.